Guigo95/Visibility_Correction/README.md

 # Visibility_Correction

-UNET implementation, similar code than the one used for the paper: 'Compensating for visibility artefacts in photoacoustic imaging with a deep learning approach providing prediction uncertainties'
+UNET implementation, similar than the one used for the paper: 'Compensating for visibility artefacts in photoacoustic imaging with a deep learning approach providing prediction uncertainties'
 In this paper a model has been trained to remove artefacts on 2D photoacoustic images, and produce an uncertainty map of the prediction.

 A bayesian optimisation approach has been implemented in order to find the best parameters of the model.